Finding Your Roots: Background

 The series has seen two past incarnations on PBS, both of which were hosted by Henry Louis Gates Jr. In 2006 and 2008, the series African American Lives aired.
 Both seasons of the series consisted of a season-long storyline as well as an all African American cast.
 In 2010, Faces of America aired.
 Though it continued to use the season-long plot from the prior installment, it was the first installment to be hosted by Gates which included Americans of all ethnic and racial backgrounds.
 Starting with Finding Your Roots in 2012, the series changed from a season-long plot to having plots extending only within a single episode.
 In doing so, it has allowed the series to extend its number of episodes each season to ten, as opposed to the prior four episodes a season.

 Ben Affleck controversy

 The show's third season was postponed by WNET after it was discovered that actor Ben Affleck had persuaded Gates to omit information about his slave-owning ancestors.
 The series returned on January 5, 2016, although "Roots of Freedom", the second-season episode featuring Affleck, was pulled from all forms of distribution by PBS.
-PBS America, a U.K. TV channel featuring content from PBS in the U.S., continues to feature three clips from the withdrawn episode on its YouTube channel.